Traditional Danish Aebleskiver Recipe (Danish Pancakes only <30mins prep)

 Instructions

-• In a medium-sized bowl, beat the egg whites with an electric mixer until they can hold a stiff peak.
+• In a medium-sized bowl, beat the egg whites with an electric mixer until stiff peaks form.
 Set aside.

 Whipped egg whites and yolks in separated bowls for Danish Aebleskiver.